 - Evaluating applicability of gamification in your case.

 - Selecting an optimal feature set for the solution.

 - Selecting optimal platforms or a tech stack.

 Outsourced eLearning gamification

-- Eliciting technical requirements to an eLearning solution based on analysis of learning needs, context, objectives.
+- Eliciting technical requirements to an eLearning solution.

-- End-to-end implementation of a gamified solution or individual gamification elements.
+- Implementing a gamified solution or individual gamification elements.

 - Defining the scope, budget, timeframes, milestones and target KPIs of a project on gamification in online learning.